 Thick mattress toppers are built with thick and rigid cores that support the overall structure of the topper.
-These durable cores also support your weight, which contributes to the longevity of the mattress topper.
+These durable cores also support your weight, contributing to the mattress topper’s longevity.

 If you’re wondering what’s considered thick, 3-4 inches (7.62-10.16 cm) are the thick ones.
 While 1-2 inches (2.54-5.08 cm) are the thinner ones.

-According to WHO (World Health Organization), more than 2 billion people worldwide are either overweight or obese.
-Have you given a thought about how your weight affects your bed with this fact in mind?
+According to WHO (World Health Organization), more than 2 billion people worldwide are overweight or obese.

 Extra weight places more pressure on the memory foam topper.
-Although there are no true weight limitations in foam-based mattresses and mattress toppers, it helps to know the ideal thickness for your respective weight.
+Although there are no true weight limitations for foam-based mattress toppers, it helps to know the ideal thickness for your respective weight.

-- For people under 70 kilograms, you can go for a 1-2 inches thick memory foam mattress topper.
+- For people under 70kg, opt for a 1-2 inches thick memory foam mattress topper.

-- For people beyond 70 kilograms but not topping at a hundred, you can go for a 3-4 inches thick mattress topper.
+- For people beyond 70kg but not over 100kg, go for a 3-4 inches thick mattress topper.

-- For people with weights topping 100 kilograms, you can go for a 4-inches thick mattress topper.
+- For people with weights over 100 kg, you can go for a 4-inches thick mattress topper.

 As we mentioned earlier, thicker mattress toppers can support more weight because of their thicker and more rigid cores.
-So, what does this mean?
-If you’re a heavyweight sleeper over 105kg, please keep this in mind.
+If you’re a plus-sized sleeper over 105kg, please keep this in mind.